RashanWeerasinghe/management-system/README.md

 ## MVC Architecture

 The project follows the Model-View-Controller (MVC) pattern for clean separation of concerns.

-    Model: Handles data logic and database interactions.
+- **Model**: Handles data logic and database interactions.
-    View: Represents the user interface designed with javax.swing.UIManager.
+- **View**: Represents the user interface designed with `javax.swing.UIManager`.
-    Controller: Manages user input and controls the flow of data between the Model and View.
+- **Controller**: Manages user input and controls the flow of data between the Model and View.

 ## Database (MySQL JDBC)